xvca/llm-bench/README.md

 - Writing malware
 - Providing dangerous instructions

-As LLMs increasingly perform agentic tasks with access to operating systems and other programs, understanding the robustness of their safety mechanisms is becoming more important.
 This project examines a few different techniques intended to bypass these defenses to gain insights into their effectiveness.

 > **Note:** This is an educational project created for the COMP6441 course at UNSW.
 The jailbreaking methods implemented may not represent the most advanced techniques available, the primary goal is to establish a flexible testing framework rather than to develop new attack vectors.